 Both were donated to Bob's Blankie Brigade along with the backing and binding fabrics.

-#516, the wedding quilt, started but not finished.
+#516, the wedding quilt, started here finished on the next page

 Back (2013) -